The Best Pocket Knife Brands of 2022

 The company’s range of products has grown to include hunting, fishing, survival, and recreational knives, and even cutlery.
 Each style is known for blade strength, sharpness, and outstanding construction quality.
 These are not cheap pocket knives, but they are known for their durability and are, unarguably, one of the world’s best pocket knife brands.

-Known for: Kershaw Knives are known for innovative design—with a particular focus on automatic and assisted opening—and also for arriving “shaving sharp.”
+About the Brand: Kershaw Knives are known for their innovative designs—with a particular focus on automatic and assisted opening—and also for arriving “shaving sharp.”

 The U.S. base of operations for Kershaw Knives is in Tualatin, Oregon, but the company sources products from all over the world.
 The parent company, Kai Industries, makes all manner of cutting tools, from surgical instruments to razors.